Mahoney/mahoney.github.com/_posts/2012-09-24-reproducing-boolean-logic-in-pure-scala.md

 (Of course, there's a certain irony in reimplementing if/else if/else by using polymorphism - which is the purist OO way of avoiding if/else in the first place...)

-Here are links to the complete test &amp; implementation listings:
+Here are links to the complete test & implementation listings:
 [BooleanTest.scala](https://gist.github.com/3778705)
 [Boolean.scala](https://gist.github.com/3778716)